 My time before the kids wake up is spent on quiet & still activities like drinking coffee, reading a devotional, and working on my blogs.
 This means that when the kids get up I still need to exercise, start dishes & laundry if I haven’t already, and do a few other housekeeping chores.
 Instead of sticking the kids in front of the television, I have them play in their rooms for an hour.
-Usually my son will play with Legos and my daughter will look at books or play with her horse toys.
+Usually my son will play with Legos and my daughters will look at books or play with her horse toys.
 This buys me a little time to get the rest of my morning chores completed AND it teaches my kids to play independently.
 Two birds, meet one stone.

 3. Do the Dishes Each Night

 Waking up to a sink full of smelly dishes isn’t pleasant for anyone.
 That is why I have established a habit (basically a rule in my house now) that the dishes are to be washed before we go to bed.
 Sometimes this means that they are placed into the dishwasher, but they are not to be left in the sink.
 I absolutely love being able to walk into my kitchen to make a cup of coffee without feeling the need to scrub a pan or spray some air freshener.